 Question: What’s the best Capital One credit card for bad credit?

-Answer: Here is a secured credit card option, the Capital One® Secured Mastercard®, if approved you will get an initial $200 credit line after making a security deposit of $49, $99 or $200, determined based on your creditworthiness.
+Answer: In our opinion here is a secured credit card option, the Capital One® Secured Mastercard®, if approved you will get an initial $200 credit line after making a security deposit of $49, $99 or $200, determined based on your creditworthiness.

-The Capital One® Secured Mastercard® also has no foreign transaction fee.
+The Capital One® Secured Mastercard® also has no annual fee and no foreign transaction fees.

 While opening several secured credit cards does require you to tie up cash in the form of security deposits, secured credit rebuilding credit cards are some of the best credit cards for those individuals who are new to credit and have no credit/limited history or for those who are trying to rebuild their credit.
 These credit cards are just a tool that can help you, the bottom line is it is up to you to manage your account responsibly and work at repairing or creating a positive credit history.